sadiqaka/SQB/README.md

 - A modern web browser (like Chrome, Firefox, or Edge).
 - A Google Gemini API Key.
 You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+- A local web server for development.

 ### Running Locally

-1.  **Clone or Download the Repository**:
+1.  **Clone the Repository**:
     ```bash
     git clone https://github.com/<Your-GitHub-Username>/<your-repository-name>.git
     ```
-2.  **Set Up the API Key**:
+2.  **Set Up the API Key for Local Development**:
-    Open the file `services/geminiService.ts`.
-You need to replace the placeholder for the API key.
+    To run the app locally, you will need to simulate the environment variable.
+The easiest way is to temporarily modify `services/geminiService.ts`.

     Find this line:
     ```typescript
-    const ai = new GoogleGenAI({ apiKey: process.env.API_KEY! });
+    const ai = new GoogleGenAI({ apiKey: process.env.API_KEY });
     ```
-    And replace it with your actual key:
+    And temporarily replace it with your actual key for local testing:
     ```typescript
     const ai = new GoogleGenAI({ apiKey: "YOUR_GEMINI_API_KEY_HERE" });
     ```
-    *Note: This method is for local testing only.
-Exposing your API key in a public repository is not secure.*
+    **Important**: Do not commit this change to your repository.
+This is for local development only.

 3.  **Serve the Files**:
     You cannot open `index.html` directly due to browser security policies (CORS).
 You need to serve it using a simple local server.
 If you have Python installed, you can run one of these commands from the project's root directory: